- About Property Taxes

 If you have not received a tax statement for your property located in Jefferson County Colorado by early part of February, please contact the Jefferson County Treasurer's office either by phone (303-271-8330), email ([email protected]) or visit our Property Records Site.

 Per Colorado state statute, failure to receive a tax notice does not relieve the owner's responsibility or liability for paying taxes on time.

 Reading Your Tax Statement

-The top of the tax statement shows the TAG (tax district) in which the property is located and the property’s PIN (formerly known as the schedule number).
-The taxing authorities that levy taxes on the property are listed individually, along with their mill levy and dollar amount and the total computed tax amounts.
+The top of the tax statement shows the TAG (tax district) in which the property is located and the property’s Parcel ID Number (PIN - formerly known as the Schedule Number).
+The taxing authorities that levy taxes on the property are listed singly, along with their mill levy and dollar amount and the total computed tax amounts.
 The assessed and actual value of the property, as determined by the assessor's office, is also provided.

 Two coupons are provided on the statement.
 A coupon should be included with your payment based on what amount you are paying.
 Taxes are due in either two equal half payments with the first half being due the end of February and the second half due June fifteenth or a full payment that is due at the end of April.
 A sample property tax statement is available for viewing.